 Mark C. Molumphy, a partner at Cotchett, Pitre & McCarthy, LLP, is a native of the Bay Area, born in San Mateo, California.

-Mark was presented the Community Service Award by the Jack Berman Advocacy Center of the American Jewish Congress for his work on the landmark 101 California Shooting Litigation.
-Mark was also a finalist for the Consumer Attorneys of California Attorney of the Year award in 2014, based on his work as lead counsel for a nationwide class of investors in Medical Capital, which operated a massive Ponzi scheme.
-Mark helped to secure over $173 million in settlements, the largest Ponzi scheme recovery in California history.
-Mark has consistently been selected as one of the Top 100 lawyers in Northern California by Super Lawyers.
+Mark was honored as a finalist for the Consumer Attorneys of California Attorney of the Year, based on his work as lead counsel for a nationwide class of investors in Medical Capital, a medical receivable company which operated a massive Ponzi scheme that targeted elderly investors.
+After convincing the federal court to reject a paltry settlement negotiated by the SEC, Mark obtained $173 million in settlements on the eve of trial, which remains the largest Ponzi scheme recovery in California history.

 Mark is active in pro bono work and community affairs.
-He served on the Board of Directors and currently serves as a volunteer for the Legal Aid Society of San Mateo County, which provides free legal services to low-income children, families and seniors.
+He was a long time director and currently serves as a volunteer for the Legal Aid Society of San Mateo County, which provides free legal services to low-income children, families and seniors.
 He also has been appointed counsel by the Federal Court as part of the court's pro bono program.
-Mark also serves on the Board of Bay Scholars, which provides financial and personal support to low-income Bay Area students, access to private college prep education, and assistance in enrolling in college.
+Mark currently serves as a volunteer coach for Special Olympics, and a member of the Board of Bay Scholars, which provides financial and personal support to low-income Bay Area students, access to private college prep education, and assistance in enrolling in college.

-In September 2007, Mark and CPM were honored with the "Angel Award" by the Parca Auxillary, a private nonprofit organization that serves people with developmental disabilities and their families in the Bay Area.
+Mark was also honored with the "Angel Award" by the Parca Auxiliary, a private nonprofit organization that serves people with developmental disabilities and their families in the Bay Area.
 See Parca Auxiliary Press Release PDF.

-Mark is also very active in local county and federal bar associations.
+Mark remains very active in local county and federal bar associations.
 He was selected by the San Mateo County Superior Court to serve on Court’s complex court committee which helped open a new complex courthouse and draft initial rules and forms used in the County’s complex department.
 He is also a lifetime member of the San Mateo County Bar Association and past President of both the County Bar’s Barrister’s Committee and Business Litigation Committee.
 He is currently on the Board of Governors of the Association of Business Trial Lawyers.
-He is also an active member of the Northern District of California’s Chapter of the Federal Bar Association, and the national association’s Access to Justice Task Force, which endeavors to ensure equal and fair access to the legal system.
+He is also an active member of the Northern District of California’s Chapter of the Federal Bar Association, as well as the FBA's securities section.

 - SF Chronicle, 2020